heliopython/heliopy/README.md

 plt.show()
 ```

-**If heliopy is missing a method to import a dataset you are interested in,
+**If HelioPy is missing a method to import a dataset you are interested in,
 please submit a request at https://github.com/heliopython/heliopy/issues.**